SparkToro/api-docs/source/index.html.md

 }
 ```

+> You only need to make this call to test or verify that your bearer key is working and valid.

 SparkToro uses API keys to allow access to the API.
 You can register a new SparkToro API key at our [API Dashbaord](https://sparktoro.com/api/dashboard).

 SparkToro expects for the API key to be included in all API requests to the server in a header that looks like the following: